 Images and videos of high or at least good quality.
 Be sure to display products from different sides or even show how it is used.
 The price must be correct and updated.
-When was last time you felt delighted ordering $5 item which turned out to cost $10?
+When was the last time you felt delighted ordering a $5 item which turned out to cost $10?
 Just because no one updated it!

 Options and description.
-Be sure to include sizes, colors, fabrics, shapes and possible ways of using.
+Be sure to include sizes, colors, fabrics, shapes, and possible ways of using.

 Practical considerations.
 You won’t deliver glass and fabrics in the same way, so add info about shipping.
 For practical considerations, you also can add taxes.
 For example, in the USA they differ from state to state.
 What if you are from California and order headphones from Florida?
-By law, you’ll have to pay a tax of your residence.
+By law, you’ll have to pay a tax on your residence.
 Client-oriented webshops contain such info.
-They may even add the tax to price and show it.
+They may even add the tax to the price and show it.

 Reviews and Ratings.
 It is still the best method of selling.
 You hear good feedback — you are more likely to buy.

 Question/Answer.
 It’s in case something is not mentioned and your customer needs to know it.
-It is more convenient to write the question in special QA section than call customer support.
+It is more convenient to write the question in a special QA section than call customer support.